GluuFederation/flex/docs/admin/admin-ui/fido-menu.md

 **Issuer**

   * This is the identifier (usually a URL) of the FIDO2 service.
 It identifies the entity that is responsible for issuing the authentication tokens.

-  * The issuer is essential for identifying the source of the authentication request and ensuring the integrity of the token being used.
+  * It identifies the authentication provider to ensure that the server’s identity is verified during communication with other systems or services.

 **Base Endpoint**

-  * This is the base URL endpoint for interacting with the FIDO2 service, including operations like authentication and token management.
+  * The base endpoint URL for the FIDO2 RESTful API.
-  * This endpoint is where clients will make API calls for authentication and related services.
+  * It determines the entry point for all communication with the FIDO2 system, ensuring that API requests are correctly routed to the server.

 **Clean Service Interval**

   * This setting specifies the time interval (in seconds) at which the service will clean up expired or unnecessary data.
-  * This helps ensure that outdated data does not accumulate and negatively affect the system's performance.
+  * This setting ensures that data management tasks, such as removing expired sessions, occur at a regular interval to prevent data buildup and keep the system efficient.

 **Clean Service Batch Chunk**

   * Defines the batch size for cleanup processes.
 The service will clean up data in chunks of this size.
-  * By cleaning data in batches, the system can efficiently manage large volumes of data without overloading the server.
+  * It allows the cleanup process to be optimized by controlling the number of records that are processed at once, preventing system overload during large cleanup tasks.

 **Use Local Cache**

-  * This setting determines whether the server should use a local cache to store frequently accessed data.
+  * A toggle to enable or disable the use of local caching for temporary data storage.
-  * Enabling caching improves system performance by reducing the need to retrieve data from the server on each request.
+  * This setting helps reduce the load on external systems by storing frequently accessed data locally, improving performance by allowing faster access to that data.

 **Disable JDK Logger**

   * This option controls whether Java Development Kit (JDK) logging is disabled.
-  * Disabling JDK logging can reduce unnecessary log entries and streamline the logging system.
+  * Disabling the JDK logger helps reduce unnecessary log data, which can be especially useful in production environments where minimal logging is preferred for performance.

 **Logging Level**

-  * Defines the verbosity of logs produced by the FIDO2 service.
-This helps control the amount of information logged.
+  * Specifies the level of logging information to capture.
+Options include DEBUG, INFO, WARN, FATAL, OFF, TRACE and ERROR.

-  * Selecting an appropriate logging level helps administrators monitor the system more effectively.
-Lower verbosity (e.g., ERROR) reduces log clutter, while higher verbosity (e.g., TRACE) provides more detailed logs for troubleshooting.
+  * This setting controls the verbosity of log messages, allowing the system to capture only necessary information based on the severity level.

 **Logging Layout**

-  * Specifies the format of log entries (e.g., text or JSON format).
+  * Defines the format in which log entries are recorded.
+Common formats include plain text or JSON.

-  * The layout defines how log entries are structured, making it easier for system administrators to read and parse logs.
+  * It allows for easy reading and processing of logs depending on the desired format, making it easier for administrators to monitor system activity.

 **External Logger Configuration**

-  * This field allows administrators to specify configuration details for an external logging system.
+  * Provides the ability to configure an external logging system for centralized logging.
-  * Using an external logger helps centralize logs from the FIDO2 service into a unified monitoring system.
-This makes it easier to analyze, visualize, and correlate logs across multiple services for auditing, debugging, or compliance purposes.
+  * It helps integrate the system with external logging solutions for better log management, analysis, and monitoring, which is particularly useful in large-scale environments.

 **Metric Reporter Interval**

-  * Specifies the interval (in seconds) at which the FIDO2 server should report metrics (such as usage, errors, or performance).
+  * Specifies the interval (in seconds) at which the FIDO2 server should report metrics.
-  * This allows administrators to monitor the health and performance of the server in real time.
+  * This helps track the system's performance over time and ensures regular reporting of metrics to assist with monitoring and troubleshooting.

 **Metric Reporter Keep Data Days**

   * Defines the number of days for which metric data should be kept before it is discarded.
-  * This ensures that only relevant metric data is retained, preventing excessive storage use.
+  * It helps manage data retention for performance monitoring, ensuring that only the necessary amount of data is stored and preventing storage overload.

 **Metric Reporter Enabled**

   * This option enables or disables metric reporting for the FIDO2 service.
-  * Metric reporting is important for performance analysis and troubleshooting, so enabling it helps keep track of system health.
+  * Enabling this option ensures that system metrics are reported and monitored, allowing for better tracking and diagnostics of system health.

 **Person Custom Object Classes**

-  * This setting allows administrators to add custom object classes for the person schema in the directory.
-Custom object classes can store additional data specific to your organization's needs.
+  * Defines custom object classes that extend the person model.
-  * Custom object classes provide flexibility for organizations to store user data that is specific to their authentication setup.
+  * This allows the system to store additional user data beyond the default attributes provided by the base person model, enabling greater flexibility in managing user information.

 **Hints**

-  * This field allows administrators to define one or more hint values (keywords or identifiers) that can be used by the FIDO2 service to optimize or guide authentication flows.
-Hints can help the system recognize and process specific devices, credentials, or configurations.
+  * A field that provides suggestions or predefined values to assist in configuration.
-  * By using hints, administrators can provide contextual information to the FIDO2 server.
-This improves flexibility in handling different authentication scenarios, such as directing certain requests to specific devices or tailoring the authentication experience for particular clients.
+  * It guides the user in providing the correct configuration options or values by offering helpful hints or pre-configured suggestions, such as common object classes or device types.

 Once all parameters are set, click the Apply button at the bottom of the page to save the configuration changes.